Jeremy Cash: Carolina Panthers

-After going undrafted in the 2016 NFL Draft, Cash signed with the Carolina Panthers on May 2, 2016.
+After going undrafted in the 2016 NFL draft, Cash signed with the Carolina Panthers on May 2, 2016.
 As soon as the draft concluded, 20 NFL teams immediately contacted Cash and offered to sign him as an undrafted free agent.
-He chose to sign with the Carolina Panthers, who signed him as an outside linebacker and intended for him to play one of the hybrid linebacker roles that have become popular among NFL teams in recent years, like Deone Bucannon of the Arizona Cardinals and Mark Barron of the Los Angeles Rams, who have had success after switching from safety.
+He chose to sign with the Panthers, who signed him as an outside linebacker and intended for him to play one of the hybrid linebacker roles that have become popular among NFL teams in recent years, like Deone Bucannon of the Arizona Cardinals and Mark Barron of the Los Angeles Rams, who have had success after switching from safety.
 Cash gained 16 pounds and ate 4-5 meals a day to prepare for the position.
 Throughout the preseason, he played well on special teams and played prominently on kick and punt coverage once the season began with all the linebacker roles taken by proven veterans.

 On September 30, 2017, Cash was placed on injured reserve with a calf injury.
-He was released by the team on October 3, 2017.
+He was released by the team on October 3.

 New York Jets

 On October 24, 2017, Cash was signed to the New York Jets' practice squad.
-He was released on November 24, 2017.
+He was released by New York on November 24.

 New York Giants

 On November 27, 2017, Cash was signed by the New York Giants.
-He was waived on December 19, 2017.
+He was waived by New York on December 19.